 So why is it that so often when accountants make the move from public to private, they spend all their time at their desks?

 Here are some of my favorite key insights on why leaving your desk is important:

-- Appreciation – Being able to see the complex problems our engineers solve in real-time is amazing!
-I’ve had my eyes opened to the role engineering plays in so many aspects of my everyday life.
+- Appreciation – Being able to see the complex problems our FZers solve in real time is amazing!
+I’ve had my eyes opened to the role we play in so many aspects of my everyday life.
 It has provided me with more appreciation for the work my colleagues perform.

 - Understanding – I often hear explanations of our ongoing projects from Project Managers but getting onsite and seeing it all come to life myself is priceless.
 It has helped me perform my job better and has taught me the types of questions I should be asking.